“All knowledge carries burdens.”

 “In case it does not help, have you considered filing a police report on your stepfather too?”

 Emil: “They couldn’t both be gone, could they?”

 GM: “I pray they are not.
 But if you have not been able to reach him, he has not contacted you, and the hospital is unable to help…”

 Emil: “I’ll ready all of the details.”
 He looks grimly down at the shadow of the chair.

 With a sigh, he shifts subjects.
 “What are you planning on teaching us today, Rabbi?”

 GM: “Nothing more important than what we have to discuss now,” Shemtov answers seriously.
 “Emil… have you thought about money?
 With both of your parents potentially gone, and wanting to move back to Los Angeles… will you have enough to provide for yourself?”

 Emil: “My stepdad is a lawyer.
 My mom’s an etiquette coach.
 If they’re gone, and I can manage to have them declared deceased, I bet there’s some insurance or some savings they left over.”
 He looks less than certain but there’s a tightness in his face which insists that it be true.
 “I thought about investing most of what I get.
 But I worry my ignorance will screw me there.
 Do you know if there’s any finance-savvy or connected individuals in the congregation who might be willing to help me out?”

 GM: “Yes, I can think of several who we could approach,” Shemtov nods.
 “But I would take things one at a time, Emil.
 Except in cases of imminent peril, it can take many years before a missing person is able to be declared dead.
-If your parents haven’t already granted you access to their bank accounts, which I would be surprised if they did, it might be a very long time before you are able to inherit anything from them.”
+If your parents haven’t already granted you access to their bank accounts, which I would be surprised if they did, it might be a very long time before you can inherit anything from them.”